 Having a long term focus will allow you to relax, be gentle with yourself and let your body open up like a rose over time.

 Transforming your flexibility, so you can move more freely takes time and practice, but it’s so worth it.
 And much better than continuing to tighten up as you age.

-Once you know how to build an effective flexibility practice, it’s a skill that keeps giving for your whole life.
+Once you know how to build an effective movement and flexibility practice, it’s a skill that keeps giving for your whole life.